lenh0205/AspSample/Features/VersionControl/concept/Branching_strategy.md

 * -> clear path for software development process
 * -> bug-free environment without disrupting development workflow

-* => keeping project repositories organized, error free and avoid the dreaded merge conflicts when multiple developers simultaneously push and pull code from the same repository

 ## Branch
-* -> Branches are independent lines of work, stemming from the original codebase
-* -> developers create separate branches for independently working on features so that changes from other developers don't interfere with an individual's line of work.
+* -> is like a separate workspace version where we can make changes to our code without affecting the main project version
-* -> developers can easily pull changes from different branches and also merge their code with the main branch
+* -> once our changes are ready, we merge the branch back into the main branch
-* => this allows easier collaboration for developers working on one codebase.

 =========================================================================
 > Common Git branching strategies